aws-amplify/discord-bot/README.md

 ## Deployment

-Currently this process is manual and executed with `copilot deploy`
+Currently this process is manual and executed with `amplify push -y`